 Amazon enforces some limitations on resources you can create, such as the size of EBS volumes, the number of EBS volumes you can attach to an instance, the number of instances you can run at once, and the number of Elastic IPs you can allocate in one region.
 Exceptions to the limitations are sometimes available upon request to Amazon.

-For the most up-to-date and official information about Amazon limitations, see the AWS Documentation.
+For the most up-to-date and official information about AWS limitations, see the AWS documentation.